 - 1. Contract payments, documentation required, and how the contractor will be paid are addressed in each individual contract.
 There is no set policy, as it is individualized based upon the agency and the services to be provided. - 2.
-Contract payments are for completed outcomes or for line-item, cost-reimbursement charges.
-Advance payments to subcontractors will be allowed under the terms of certain FUPP contracts.
-Otherwise, advances will not be made. - 3.
-Contract modifications are allowed if approved by the Escarosa Chief Executive Officer.
+Contract payments are for completed outcomes or for line-item, cost-reimbursement charges. - 3.
+Contract modifications are allowed if approved by the CSE Chief Executive Officer.
 The appropriate staff manager may negotiate modifications; however, approval by the Chief Executive Officer is required for implementation of a modification.
 The Chief Executive Officer will sign contract modifications. - 4.
-Escarosa does not allow a prime contractor to subcontract services without prior approval. - 5.
-Escarosa will not extend contracts beyond the first year unless the RFP specifies that three-year proposals are being bid, and interested bidders will need to submit three-year proposals, or unless the RFP states that contracts may be negotiated for extension or modification.
+CSE does not allow a prime contractor to subcontract services without prior approval.

-6. Service providers' performance, as required in their contracts, will be reported to the Board of Directors quarterly through the appropriate committee.
+- 5. CSE will not extend contracts beyond the first year unless the RFP specifies that three-year proposals are being bid, and interested bidders will need to submit three-year proposals, or unless the RFP states that contracts may be negotiated for extension or modification. - 6.
+Service providers' performance, as required in their contracts, will be reported to the Board of Directors quarterly through the appropriate committee.
 The service provider's performance will be reviewed prior to renewal of the contract for the second and third year.
 Service providers with unacceptable performance will not have their contract renewed.